 1. Start with repurposed materials.
-Ask friends and family to keep an eye out for fabric scraps, felt, paper, cardboard and the like.
-In the past, I’ve collected boxes of dot matrix paper, stationary from businesses that have gone under, ribbon bits and wrapping paper scraps.
-Not only do repurposed items make ecological sense, they keep art time interesting!
+Ask friends and family to collect fabric scraps, felt pieces, paper that’s blank on one side, cardboard, old stationery, ribbon bits, wrapping paper scraps, etc. Not only do repurposed items make ecological sense, they keep art time interesting!

 My solution?
 I bought a gallon of school glue, a pump dispenser and enough tiny glue bottles for everyone.
 At art time, I’d fill each about half way (equal to a tablespoon or so of glue) and let the kids know that was their glue for the day.
 If they still chose to squeeze it all out, I would offer them a glue brush so they could still use the puddled glue.
 It saved a ton of glue and still allowed the kids to play freely.

 4. Collage with magazines.
-Before you toss your magazines or catalogs into the recycling can, tear out any interesting pictures or large letters and put them aside for collaging.
+Tear out interesting pictures or large letters from old magazines and put them aside for collaging.

 5. Save stray glitter.
 Just like glue, young kids love to use a ton of glitter!
 Shaking the entire shaker of glitter out can be big fun but result in a lot of waste.
-My solution is to place a sheet of newspaper under glitter projects.
-When the shaker is empty, I pick up each side of the paper so the glitter gathers in the crease and pour it right back into the shaker for more fun.
+To help, try placing a sheet of newspaper under glitter projects.
+When the shaker is empty, pick up each side of the paper so the glitter gathers in the crease and pour it right back into the shaker for more fun.

 6. Make art with random objects.
-Ask friends and family to be on the lookout for interesting objects they don’t need.
+Ask friends and family to be on the lookout for small, interesting objects like buttons, bottle caps, and beads.
 Collect them and use the objects for collaging or making mobiles.
 (See Oryx Ink for instructions on how to make mobiles).

 7. Save your crayon stubs to make new crayons!
 Find out how at Frugal Living.